These resources, gathered during the pandemic, continue to be valuable ways to cultivate peace and connection.

 MEDITATION & PRAYER

-Marilyn Stoner, a St. Paul member, offers guided meditation once a week at St. Paul.
-Since we cannot gather in person, Marilyn has graciously created a guided meditation video for use by anyone who would like to enter into a time of centering quiet.
+Marilyn Stoner, a St. Paul member, offers guided meditation twice a week at St. Paul.
+Since we cannot gather in person, Marilyn is offering guided meditation by conference call and Zoom (more information here).
+She has also graciously created a guided meditation video for use by anyone who would like to enter into a time of centering quiet.
 The video can be found here.

 Christine Valters Paintner, who runs Abbey of the Arts, is offering a free a 9-day Novena for Times of Unraveling webinar series, from March 17-29.
 Each webinar will be recorded for those who cannot attend in person.
 You can find more information and registration information here.